BenJMcCarty/Helping_Your_Hosts/README.md

 **In a post-COVID world, hospitality faces challenges as travel restrictions are imposed and lifted (and then re-imposed).** Travel and tourism came to a crashing halt in 2020 and still face challenges in returning to pre-2020 business levels.

 As restless travelers look to escape the confines of their homes, they expect the same high-quality services and experiences as pre-COVID.
-Competition within the hospitality industry is stronger than ever, putting more pressure on businesses to keep and grow their customer base.
+Competition within the hospitality industry is stronger than ever, putting more pressure on businesses to regain, retain, and expand their guest ledgers.

-***The main performance metric for every company involved in hospitality is guest satisfaction.*** If a guest isn't satisfied, they are not likely to return for another visit and may share their experience with others, pushing away potential business.
+***The main performance metric for every company involved in hospitality is guest satisfaction.*** If a guest isn't satisfied, they are less likely to return for another visit and may share their experience with others, pushing away potential business.

 Airbnb hosts face the same challenges as traditional hotels in these aggressive and challenging market conditions.
 In order to maximize their profitability and to distinguish themselves from traditional hotels, **Airbnb needs to know which aspects of a host property are the strongest predictors of whether a guest will give a satisfaction score of 4.8 or higher (out of 5).**